 In Kenya, CHWs operate within a structure of 500 people or 100 households.
 However, this has been surpassed to over 200 households due to the vastness of some parts of the country and high attrition due to the lack of support and motivation from the formal health system.

 The emergence of Covid-19 has highlighted the important role of CHWs.
 As the frontline of the healthcare system, CHWs could play a pivotal role in reducing the devastating impact of COVID-19.
-Not only do the CHVs sensitize on safety and preventive measures, but they also work to dispel myths and eliminate stigma around COVID-19.
+Not only do the CHVs sensitize on safety and preventive measures, but they also work to dispel myths and eliminate the stigma around COVID-19.

-As part of COVID-19 response, WASH Alliance Kenya has worked hand in hand with Community Health Volunteers in informal settlements of Nairobi to help sensitize the community on COVID –19 and its prevention measures.
+As part of the COVID-19 response, WASH Alliance Kenya has worked hand in hand with Community Health Volunteers in informal settlements of Nairobi to help sensitize the community on COVID –19 and its prevention measures.

-In addition, WASH Alliance Kenya has donated personal protective equipment to CHWs to help protect themselves as they do their day to day community sensitization.
+In addition, WASH Alliance Kenya has donated personal protective equipment to CHWs to help protect themselves as they do their day-to-day community sensitization.